Table of Contents

-There are two methods of removing a company from the register maintained by Companies House: compulsory or voluntary strike off.
+There are two methods of removing a company from the Companies House register: voluntary strike off and compulsory strike off.
 These are mutually exclusive and their use depends on the particular circumstances of a limited company.

-We will take a look below at the differences of having a company struck off the register compulsorily or voluntarily.
+We will take a look below at the differences between these two limited company strike-off processes.

 What is voluntary strike off?